Public and third sector

 We work with governments across the world, providing practical solutions to global challenges.
 We collaborate to provide insights into future development and are partnered with government to inform and build trade policy.
 We work closely with the local unitary authority across multiple policy and delivery areas.

 We also work with health partners, NHS services, innovators and people to solve some of the biggest challenges facing the health and wellbeing of us all.
-Whether this is discovering future technologies and diagnostics, building the resilience of the workforce to meet future demand, or designing services to meet the needs of future populations – the University is playing a role in bringing new knowledge to transform policy and practice.
+We bring new knowledge to transform policy and practice, whether discovering technologies and diagnostics, building the resilience of the workforce for future demand, or designing services to meet the needs of future populations.

 It's our strategic goal to be one of the most sustainable universities in the world.
 We aim to show global leadership in demonstrating and promoting all forms of environmental, social and economic sustainability.
 We want to achieve this through our own performance and through our research.
 That's why we are seeking new research partnerships at all levels – internationally, nationally and locally.